Graduate Student Survey Results

 Conducted in Spring/early Summer 2013.
 Respondents: 54% of graduate students enrolled in winter/spring 2013.

-- Questionnaire, 2013 Graduate Student Survey
+- Questionnaire for the 2013 Graduate Student Survey

-- PhD Student Professional Development: This report summarizes the key findings on students’ self-evaluation of their preparedness to carry out various professional tasks such as conducting independent research, preparing scholarly articles for publication, and making presentations.
+- Results: PhD Student Professional Development: This report summarizes the key findings on students’ self-evaluation of their preparedness to carry out various professional tasks such as conducting independent research, preparing scholarly articles for publication, and making presentations.

-- Graduate Policy Journal (published by the University of CA Student Association): Includes UC Santa Cruz results from the 2013 survey.
+- Results: Graduate Policy Journal (published by the University of CA Student Association): Includes UC Santa Cruz results from the 2013 survey.

 2011 Graduate Student Survey